aspeakman/SolisControl/README.md

 is the target energy 'reserve' you want to have in place after your morning cheap rate.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging. **Set this to zero if you don't want any charging to take place or to a negative number if you don't want to take any action (for example if you have an existing discharging -schedule that you want to preserve)**
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging. **Set this to zero if you don't want any charging to take place or to a negative number if you don't want to take any action (for example if you have an existing charging schedule that you want to preserve)**

 * _evening_requirement_
 is the target energy 'reserve' you want to have in place after your evening peak rate.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place or to a negative number if you don't want to take any action (for example if you have an existing discharging -schedule that you want to preserve)**.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place or to a negative number if you don't want to take any action (for example if you have an existing discharging schedule that you want to preserve)**.

 You should also monitor the accuracy of solar forecast values for your home (they can be adjusted using the _forecast_uplift_ multiplication factor in the configuration below).